-“¿Qué es eso?”
-Kandy nodded toward his dish after a few minutes of leaning against him.
+“Qué es eso?”
+Kandy nodded toward his dish after leaning against him for a bit.

-On his plate were a trio of corn tortillas topped with a diced meat, salsa verde, diced onions, and cilantro.
+On his plate was a trio of corn tortillas topped with a diced meat, salsa verde, diced onions, and cilantro.
 “Lengua.”

 Sitting there staring at the food, she eventually looked up at him rather confused.
 “Lengua, you mean like –”